Rain: Raindrop impacts

-Raindrops impact at their terminal velocity, which is greater for larger drops due to their larger mass to drag ratio.
+Raindrops impact at their terminal velocity, which is greater for larger drops due to their larger mass-to-drag ratio.
 At sea level and without wind, 0.5 mm drizzle impacts at 2 m/s or 4.5 mph, while large 5 mm drops impact at around 9 m/s or 20 mph.

 Rain falling on loosely packed material such as newly fallen ash can produce dimples that can be fossilized, called raindrop impressions.
 The air density dependence of the maximum raindrop diameter together with fossil raindrop imprints has been used to constrain the density of the air 2.7 billion years ago.
 The sound of raindrops hitting water is caused by bubbles of air oscillating underwater.

 The METAR code for rain is RA, while the coding for rain showers is SHRA.

 Virga

-In certain conditions precipitation may fall from a cloud but then evaporate or sublime before reaching the ground.
-This is termed virga and is more often seen in hot and dry climates.
+In certain conditions, precipitation may fall from a cloud but then evaporate or sublime before reaching the ground.
+This is termed virga, also known as "fallstreaks" or "precipitation trails", and also refers to an optical phenomenon where the brightness of precipitation appears to abruptly change under a cloud.
+Virga is common in hot and arid climates, but has been recorded in the Arctic and Antarctica and is known to occur on planets beyond Earth, including Mars and Venus.

 Causes

 Frontal activity

 Stratiform (a broad shield of precipitation with a relatively similar intensity) and dynamic precipitation (convective precipitation which is showery in nature with large changes in intensity over short distances) occur as a consequence of slow ascent of air in synoptic systems (on the order of cm/s), such as in the vicinity of cold fronts and near and poleward of surface warm fronts.
 Similar ascent is seen around tropical cyclones outside the eyewall, and in comma-head precipitation patterns around mid-latitude cyclones.

-A wide variety of weather can be found along an occluded front, with thunderstorms possible, but usually their passage is associated with a drying of the air mass.
+A wide variety of weather can be found along an occluded front, with thunderstorms possible, but usually, their passage is associated with a drying of the air mass.
 Occluded fronts usually form around mature low-pressure areas.
 What separates rainfall from other precipitation types, such as ice pellets and snow, is the presence of a thick layer of air aloft which is above the melting point of water, which melts the frozen precipitation well before it reaches the ground.
-If there is a shallow near surface layer that is below freezing, freezing rain (rain which freezes on contact with surfaces in subfreezing environments) will result.
+If there is a shallow near-surface layer that is below freezing, freezing rain (rain which freezes on contact with surfaces in subfreezing environments) will result.
 Hail becomes an increasingly infrequent occurrence when the freezing level within the atmosphere exceeds 11000 ft above ground level.